 Many Immigration Benefits Hinge on Paternity Findings and Familial Ties

-- Citizenship: Some individuals born outside of the U.S. can acquire or derive U.S. citizenship if they can prove that one of their parents was a U.S. Citizen.
+- Some individuals born outside of the U.S. can acquire or derive U.S. citizenship if they can prove that one of their parents was a U.S. Citizen.
 There are very specific rules about who can acquire citizenship depending on when the individual was born and whether their parents were married at the time of birth.